ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

 </#if>
 ```

-As already mentioned you find the structure of all those domain objects in our
+As already mentioned, you find the structure of all these domain objects in our
 [JavaDoc](https://www.javadoc.io/doc/org.contextmapper/context-mapper-dsl/latest/org/contextmapper/dsl/contextMappingDSL/Aggregate.html) documentation.

 ### Domains
 The _domains_ root element of the model contains a list of _DomainPart_ objects which can either be _Domains_ or _Subdomains_.
-Use our _instanceOf_ method to check of which type
-a _DomainPart_ is:
+Use our _instanceOf_ method to check of which type a _DomainPart_ is:

 ```ftl
 <#if instanceOf(domainPart, Subdomain)>